By Dani Jauregui (Granada, Spain)

 Back in 2014 when I decided to move to Costa Rica (without a job, apartment, or anything lined up) I turned to Couchsurfing.
 I had had some great experiences in Europe while studying and living abroad in Spain, but I had always traveled with a friend who did all of the arranging for me.
 This time, I needed to go through the whole process myself, and prepare to use it as a solo-traveler for the first time.

-Thankfully, I found someone who seemed perfect—a girl about my age who lived in the suburbs of San José with her family (which included two dogs and a cat!).
+Thankfully, I found someone who seemed perfect—a girl about my age who lived in the suburbs of San José with her family.
 As if that weren’t enough, she was also studying Sociology (as I had) and was into a number of the same hobbies as I was.
 She eagerly accepted my invitation to the great relief of my parents, who felt slightly better about the nice family I had waiting to receive me.

 Once I arrived in Costa Rica, I was graciously welcomed into the family (by the human and furry family members alike)!
 I had originally asked to stay with them while I was in the process of house-hunting (what I imagined might take about a week) but as the days passed I felt more and more at home.
 Fast-forward nearly three months and I was STILL living with them!